1BobC/ChucksWebApps/chucksWebDemos/README.md

 "End CSS 2:20:28"
 "Install p h p via Tech Web Docs, Set up some trial p h p files and... they run!
 Continue from 2:41:00 ish!"
 "2:51:25 and ready to start tutorial 2:51:25"
+"Syntax starts 3:00:00 Create file in bobs for demos"